rafaelmdasilva/color-shuffler/README.md

 ## Shady Shader

-This is a simple color picker that utilizes an API to fetch random colors, built with HTML, CSS and JavaScript.
+A simple color picker that display random colors from an API based on user input, built with HTML, CSS and JavaScript.

 ### Features

-- Random Color Generation
 - API Integration
+- Random Data Generation
 - User-Friendly Interface

 ### To-Do

+- Quick copy buttons
 - Some sort of animation
 - Responsive design
 - Further code optimization